LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ## Address Register implementation
 The Address Register has the following input, output and control signals:
-- Lar - load data from the bus in the Address Register
+- LAR - load data from the bus in the Address Register
 - CLK – clock signal that ensures synchronism in the operation of the computer
-- Data Input – connects to the bus
+- DIN - Data Input – connects to the bus
 - ABUS – control output for the address bus

 The implementation of the Address Register block in Logisim is shown in the following figure: